laurentj/slimerjs/docs/installation.rst

 Just install them as indicated by the vendor, and it will be theorically recognized by SlimerJS.
 See `details on MDN <https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Plug-in_Development_Overview#Installing_Plug-ins>`_ .

 For example, on linux, install the corresponding package.
-However, in some case, you should probably use the xulrunner or the Firefox package of the distro, instead of the xulrunner provided by SlimerJS.
-This is apparently the case for Fedora for example.

 Note: plugins are not Firefox/XUL/JS extensions.
 Plugins and "extensions" are two different things in the gecko world.
 Extensions for Firefox are pieces of code to extends